-PURPOSE: To establish a policy and fee schedule for providing copies of public records of the San Diego County Regional Airport Authority (the "Authority") to the public.
+PURPOSE: To provide disclosure and a fee schedule for copies of public records of the San Diego County Regional Airport Authority (the "Authority") to the public.

-The California Public Records Act (CPRA), Government Code §6250-6270, requires state and local government agencies to disclose non-exempt public records to the public upon request.
-Therefore the terms of the California Public Records Act are hereby incorporated by reference and constitute the Public Records Request Policy of the Authority.
+The California Public Records Act ("CPRA"), Government Code §§6250 et seq., requires state and local government agencies to disclose non-exempt public records to the public upon request.
+Therefore, the terms of the CPRA are hereby incorporated by reference and constitute the "Public Records Request Policy" of the Authority.